 There’s also a lovely short hike that, as far as we know, has no proper name.
 Over a rickety bridge is a moderate-sized hill ( I guess it’s an island?) with a trail that circles the mound.
 It gives you lovely views of Buttonhook Bay and Lake Pend Oreille, with a few spots to sit out and enjoy the view.
 It has a short but steep incline that might be hard for people with limited mobility.

-You can get to Buttonhook Bay by walking a short trail from Beaver Bay beach, from Whitetail Campground, or the Beaver Bay Shoreline trail.
+You can get to Buttonhook Bay by walking a short trail from Beaver Bay Beach, from Whitetail Campground, or the Beaver Bay Shoreline trail.

 Beaver Bay Shoreline Trail

 The quintessential trail for anyone visiting Farragut is the Beaver Bay Shoreline Trail.
 This easy and flat trail connects Whitetail Campground with Beaver Bay Beach.
-It’s four miles round trip and is comprised of a wider upper section that is treed in and allows peep-through views of the lake.
+It’s four-miles round trip and is comprised of a wider upper section that is treed in and allows peep-through views of the lake.
 The lower trail is thin and narrow and runs right along the water offering beautiful viewing points of the lake.
 I think the lower trail is superior and offers many different spots to stop and sit on the rocks or take a swim.
 A great walk for families.

 If you want a more challenging trail than the serene Beaver Bay Trail, the High Point Trail is a 3-mile loop trail that takes you away from the shoreline of Lake Pend Oreille and up a rocky ridge to give you great views of the area and Lake Pend Oreille.
-Though it’s a shorter hike with a 530 feet elevation gain, it does require scrambling and navigating through scree, making it a more moderate hike.
+Though it’s a shorter hike with a 530-foot elevation gain, it does require scrambling and navigating through scree, making it a more moderate hike.
 Families with older kids can handle the hike, but if it feels like too much, you can always turn around and find another hike.

 For anyone who wants more of a challenge, you can opt not to circle back but continue on another 6 miles on the Scout Trail to Bernard Peak Trail.
 If you’re lucky, you might spot mountain goats at the top of Bernard Peak.